Phil Cox: Republican Governors, 2009-2014

-50 State, GuidePost Strategies, P2 Public Affairs, IMGE
+50 State, GuidePost Strategies, P2 Public Affairs, IMGE, America PAC

-Following his tenure at the RGA, Cox partnered with former Democratic Governors Association Executive Director Colm O'Comartun to form 50 State, a bipartisan, state-focused government affairs firm serving corporations, trade associations, and national non-profit organizations.
+In 2014, Cox partnered with former Democratic Governors Association Executive Director Colm O'Comartun to form "50 State", a bipartisan, state-focused government affairs firm serving corporations, trade associations, and national non-profit organizations.

-Following President Donald Trump's election, Cox founded GuidePost Strategies, a federally-focused government and public affairs firm, along with former RGA Policy Director, Marie Sanderson.
+After President Donald Trump's election in 2016, Cox founded "GuidePost Strategies", a federally-focused government and public affairs firm, along with former RGA Policy Director Marie Sanderson.
 In 2018, former White House Legislative Director, Marc Short, joined GuidePost as a partner.

 Cox is a founding partner of P2 Public Affairs, a specialized communications and strategy firm that runs advocacy campaigns across the nation and in Washington, D.C.

-Cox serves as Chairman of the Board of IMGE, a digital consulting and marketing firm, on the Board of Directors for the Senate Leadership Fund, on the Board of Directors for WinRed, on the Board of Advisors for N2 America, and is a member of the Public Policy Council for the Michael J. Fox Foundation, which is a leader in the fight against Parkinson's disease.
+As of 2018, Cox served as chairman of the Board of IMGE, a digital consulting and marketing firm.

+Cox also has served on the board of directors for the "Senate Leadership Fund", on the board of directors for WinRed, on the Board of Advisors for N2 America, and is a member of the Public Policy Council for The Michael J. Fox Foundation, which is a leader in the fight against Parkinson's disease.

-Cox has appeared on CNBC, Fox Business, C-Span, NPR, and the Hugh Hewitt Show and is frequently cited for political commentary and analysis in national publications.
+Cox has appeared on CNBC, Fox Business, C-SPAN, NPR, and the Hugh Hewitt Show and is frequently cited for political commentary and analysis in national publications.

+In July 2024, he took a leadership position at America PAC, the PAC founded by Elon Musk to support Donald Trump's 2024 presidential campaign.

+Personal life

+As of 2016 Cox lived in McLean, Virginia, with his wife and two children.